antirez/freakwan/README.md

 since the protocol uses broadcasted retransmissions in order to build the WAN).

-Note that on retransmissions of the same message by other nodes, with the scope of reaaching the whole network, the message sender remains set to the *same sender of the original message*, that is, the device that created the message the first time.
+Note that on retransmissions of the same message by other nodes, with the scope of reaching the whole network, the message sender remains set to the *same sender of the original message*, that is, the device that created the message the first time.
 So there is no way to tell who sent a given retransmission of a given message.